infogiga/poke_rpchat/README.md

 # poke_rpchat
-it is simply regular that only witnesses and assistants can be seen only by sheriffs and doctors.
-The name of the IG player has also been changed. all thanks to the programmer @poke for creating the script and @axel from loyalty Rp for fixing it.
+it has simply been changed that only witnesses and aid can only be seen by sheriffs and doctors.
+It has also changed to see the name of the IG player and not that of steam. all thanks to the programmer @poke for creating the script and @axel from loyalty Rp for fixing it.

+# GRATITUDE

+Thanks to axel loyalty programmer RP for his help and to poke for creating the script.